Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Data

-Our primary input for the FMs are anonymized transcripts \cite{demszky_ncte_2022} of video-recorded classroom lessons using the test set defined by \cite{wang_is_2023}.
+Our primary input for the LLMs are anonymized transcripts \cite{demszky_ncte_2022} of video-recorded classroom lessons using the test set defined by \cite{wang_is_2023}.
 Human raters \citep{kane_national_2015} rated lessons by watching the videos.
 These same lessons were previously evaluated by teams of expert human raters using two validated, multi-dimensional observation instruments currently used in the field: \textbf{Mathematical Quality of Instruction (MQI):} A content-specific framework for evaluating the richness and precision of mathematics instruction \cite{hill_mathematical_2008} and \textbf{Classroom Assessment Scoring System (CLASS):} A framework for assessing general dimensions of classroom quality, including behavior management and class climate \cite{pianta_classroom_2008}.
 The 63 MQI raters were recruited for their mathematics instruction expertise and underwent rigorous certification and continual calibration to ensure scoring reliability, a practice also used with the 19 CLASS raters \cite{blazar_attending_2017,kane_national_2015}.
-The expert scores from these instruments serve as our first benchmark for FM alignment.\footnote{Human rater data:\url{https://www.icpsr.umich.edu/web/ICPSR/studies/36095/datadocumentation}; Transcripts are available for 1,600 of the lessons \cite{demszky_ncte_2022} \url{https://github.com/ddemszky/classroom-transcript-analysis}; replication test set and prompts \url{https://github.com/rosewang2008/zero-shot-teacher-feedback}.
-Full replication LLM output of the present study can be found \url{https://drive.google.com/file/d/1fP7xyKasJ4Ui6di-SlY3TLdNQCeg59Tr/view?usp=sharing}}
+The expert scores from these instruments serve as our first target for LLM alignment.\footnote{Human rater data:\url{https://www.icpsr.umich.edu/web/ICPSR/studies/36095/datadocumentation}; Transcripts are available for 1,600 of the lessons \cite{demszky_ncte_2022} \url{https://github.com/ddemszky/classroom-transcript-analysis}; replication test set and prompts \url{https://github.com/rosewang2008/zero-shot-teacher-feedback}.
+Full replication LLM output for this study can be found \url{https://drive.google.com/file/d/1fP7xyKasJ4Ui6di-SlY3TLdNQCeg59Tr/view?usp=sharing}}